symblai/symbl-docs/javascript-sdk/reference/reference.md

 `appId` | The Symbl Application ID you get from the [Symbl Platform](https://platform.symbl.ai) `appSecret` | The Symbl Application Secret Token you get from the [Symbl Platform](https://platform.symbl.ai) `basePath` | The base path of the endpoint.
 By default it is `https://api.symbl.ai`.
+`accessToken` | The Symbl authentication Token you get from your `appId` and `appSecret`.
+This is an optional parameter you can use to authenticate using auth Token rather than the App ID and App Secret.
+See sample code [here](/docs/javascript-sdk/introduction#authenticate-using-token).

 #### Returns